-Divorce After 2 Years Separation Rules
+Divorce After 2 Years Separation in England & Wales

 If you’re considering divorce and you have been separated for a period of 2 years you may be able to obtain a quick and easy divorce if parties are in agreeement.